samuelerodi/ethereum-bootcamp/README.md

 ### Required step

-1. Rename the file secret-template.js into secret.js and populate it using your Infura credentials and Mnemonic phrases.
+1. Rename the file secret-template.js into secret.js and populate it using your Infura credentials and Mnemonic phrases for truffle console.

 ## Run using Vagrant
 1. Make sure to have virtualbox and vagrant installed